Alexander Kermode

 Alexander Kermode (15 May 1876 – 17 July 1934) was an Australian cricketer active from 1901 to 1908 who played for New South Wales, London County and Lancashire.

-Kermode was born and died in Sydney.
+Kermode was born in Sydney.
 He appeared in 80 first-class matches as a right-arm fast-medium bowler and right-handed tail-end batsman.
 He took 340 wickets with a best analysis of seven for 44, and scored 681 runs with a highest score of 64* and held 33 catches.
+He played as the professional for Bacup in the Lancashire League from 1910 to 1914.

-Kermode died at his home in Balmain in 1934 after a long illness.
+Kermode died at his home in the Sydney suburb of Balmain in July 1934 after a long illness.
 He left a widow and a married daughter.